Honolulu shut down its largest water source in Oahu due to reported contamination of Navy well near Pearl Harbor

 Various fitness centers and pools have been made available for residents in affected neighborhoods to shower.

-"It is clear that the Navy has failed to manage its fuel operations, including Red Hill, to a standard that protects the health and safety of the people of Hawaii," the state's Congressional Delegation said in a statement.
+Sunday evening, a joint statement from Hawaii Gov. David Ige and the state's three members of Congress called for the Navy to immediately suspended operations at Red Hill.
+"Test results confirming contamination of drinking water at Joint Base Pearl Harbor-Hickam show that the Navy is not effectively operating the World War II-era facility and protecting the health and safety of the people of Hawai'i," they said.

-The delegation asked that the Navy "immediately" identify, isolate and fix the problems that allowed the contamination to happen.
-They also urged the governor to request assistance from the Biden Administration.
+The state's congressional delegation previously asked that the Navy "immediately" identify, isolate and fix the problems that allowed the contamination to happen.
+They also urged the governor to request assistance from the Biden administration.

-"That includes a wholesale change in an organizational culture that has allowed too many accidents to occur without any accountability," the statement continued.
-"We urge the governor to request that the president declare an emergency as soon as possible so that the state has access to every resource available to make families whole and protect the people of Hawaii from future leaks."

-U.S. Pacific Fleet Deputy Commander Rear Adm.
-Blake Converse said during the Joint Base Pearl Harbor-Hickam virtual town hall meeting that the health and welfare "of the residents of our housing and the state of Hawaii and their citizens" is a priority.
+Converse said at the Joint Base Pearl Harbor-Hickam virtual town hall meeting that the health and welfare "of the residents of our housing and the state of Hawaii and their citizens" is a priority.

 "Our second priority is to identify, isolate and clean up the potable water system that the military provides and restore public confidence in that system to get you back to normalcy, back into your homes, and drinking clean water," Converse added.